jamigibbs/blog-site/content/blog/websockets-in-salesforce-with-lightning-web-components/index.md

 2. Allow chat users to enter and leave the chatroom.
 3. Display a visual indicator when someone is typing.

-So our chat room will look something like this:
+So our chat room will look something like this with active users on the left side, chatroom messages displayed in the center, and an input field below for the current user to add messages to the chatroom:

 ![Chat Room](./chat-room.png)